-The emperor tetra fish is a species that lives in the Pacific and feels uncomfortable in the presence of other species that are very active.
-It has a beautiful livery that likes to be able to swim both in the middle and lower part of the tank.
-It has a tall body and lacks the famous adipose fin.
-It has an olive-brown back and a greenish or bluish colour on its sides; at the bottom, it has another blackish stripe and is much wider.
+The emperor tetra fish is a species that inhabits the Pacific and feels uncomfortable in the presence of other species that are very active.
+It has a beautiful livery that likes to be able to swim both in the middle and lower part of the fish tank.
+It possesses a tall body and lacks the famous adipose fin.
+It has a back in olive brown color and on its sides a greenish or bluish color; in the lower part it has another stripe in blackish color and is much wider.

 |Scientific Name||Nematobrycon Palmeri|